NRA ends silence on Conn. shooting, promises ‘to help to make sure this never happens again’

 BEIRUT (AP) -- NBC’s chief foreign correspondent Richard Engel said Tuesday he and members of his network crew escaped unharmed after five days of captivity in Syria, where more than a dozen pro-regime gunmen dragged them from their car, killed one of their rebel escorts and subjected them to mock executions.

 Appearing on NBC’s "Today" show, an unshaven Engel said he and his team escaped during a firefight Monday night between their captors and rebels at a checkpoint.
+They crossed into Turkey on Tuesday.

 NBC did not say how many people were kidnapped with Engel, although two other men, producer Ghazi Balkiz and photographer John Kooistra, appeared with him on the "Today" show.
 It was not confirmed whether everyone was accounted for.